 That’s important to note when thinking through the trafficking case against R&B singer R. Kelly.
 He was in a position to offer something more glamorous, and certainly less common, than most traffickers, but the elements of trafficking were the same.
 For some, he offered the promise of a career in the music industry; a dream come true; wish fulfillment at a level few young people can resist.
 For others, he dangled the idea of a relationship or family.
 What he got in exchange was sex, obedience, subservience, whatever he wanted, from people he defrauded, manipulated and traumatized.

 Sign up to learn more about human trafficking

-Based on what we learned through testimonies during Kelly’s six-week trial, here are a few other ways in which his tactics mirror what we commonly see in more typical situations of human trafficking:
+Based on what we learned through testimonies during Kelly’s six-week trial which resulted in a 30 year sentence, here are a few other ways in which his tactics mirror what we commonly see in more typical situations of human trafficking: